yuval2017/ElevatorProject/README.md

 ## Configuration
-The `config.jsx` file defines the number of elevators and the number of floors for the simulation.
+The `config.jsx` file defines the number of elevators and the number of floors for the simulation. also defines the elevator speed, friction, mass, duration and tension

 ## Controllers
 There are two controller components that manage the elevator and floor functionality: